The treatment for liver cancer depends on the stage of the condition. Treatment can include surgery and medication.

 During TACE a fine tube called a catheter is inserted into the main blood vessel in your groin (femoral artery) and passed along the artery to the main blood vessel that carries blood to the liver (hepatic artery).

 Chemotherapy medication is injected directly into the liver through the catheter and either a gel or small plastic beads are injected into the blood vessels supplying the tumours to help slow down the speed they grow.

-TACE usually takes one to two hours to complete.
+TACE usually takes one to 2 hours to complete.
 After the procedure, you will stay in hospital overnight before returning home.

 This procedure can be completed several times if necessary.